 When the interview is complete, you should send the recording to trusted colleagues that can provide feedback on your performance.

 There are multiple websites that allow you to practice your video interview skills, and you may already have easy access through your college.
-The Global Campus Career Services team, for example, allows students and alumni to practice their interview skills via My Career Powered By Symplicity.
+The UAGC Career Services team also works with students and alumni to practice their interview skills one-on-one career coaching appointments.

 For more information on career advice or networking opportunities, contact Career Services.